-In my Knocked Up Fitness® Guide to Pregnancy I explain in detail how to activate your deep core muscles along with my Push PrepTM method and Push Prep Method Video.
+In my Knocked Up Fitness® Guide to Pregnancy, I explain in detail how to activate your deep core muscles along with my Push Prep Method™ and Push Prep Method™ Video.
 When you truly understand how to engage your deep core muscles you can more easily minimize diastsis recti during pregnancy and repair after baby.

-Another question that comes up is “Does the gap have to close?” – well, ideally I like to see the gap close to 1 finger-width, which is the normal spacing between the rectus abdominals.
-However, when it comes to true diastsis recti you can actually push down into your abdominal cavity because there isn’t much facial connection between your abdominal muscles – thus learning how to activate your deep core muscles can help train your body to create good facial connection.
+Ideally, I like to see the gap close to 1 finger-width, which is the normal spacing between the rectus abdominals.
+However, when it comes to true diastsis recti you can actually push down into your abdominal cavity because there isn’t much fascial connection between your abdominal muscles.
+This is why learning how to activate your deep core muscles can help train your body to create good facial connection.

-Even if you aren’t able to fully get the separation back together it’s more important that you can create good facial tension.
-This means you may still have some separation of your rectus abdominals but you can no longer push down into your abdominal cavity because you have created this new facial tissue connection across your abdominals.
+Even if you aren’t able to fully get the separation back together, it’s more important that you can create good facial tension.
+This means you may still have some abdominal separation of your rectus abdominals but you can no longer push down into your abdominal cavity because you have created this new facial tissue connection across your abdominals.
 Also meaning you have now created support for your organs and have a flatter belly because you have good abdominal facial connection.

 One last benefit to mention when avoiding coning during + after pregnancy while learning how to activate your deep core muscles properly is it also helps in prevention of incontinence.